archway-network/archway-docs/docs/create/cli/developer-cli.md

-run [options]                    Run a custom script of your own creation store [options]                  Stores and verify a contract on-chain test                             Run unit tests tx [options]                     Execute a transaction on Archway network help [command]                   display help for command
+run [options]                    Run a custom script of your own creation store [options]                  Stores and verify a contract on-chain test                             Run unit tests tx [options]                     Execute a smart contract transaction on Archway network help [command]                   display help for command
 ```